NikolaiTeslovich/QCoDeS-Interfacing/README.md

 - [x] Go through the QCoDeS tutorial again
 - [x] Interface with the Yokogawa GS200 over USB
 - [x] Find a safer way to interact with the instrument apart from enabling USB sudo access
+- [ ] Hook up the BNC breakout box somehow
 - [ ] Connect some other instruments and come up with an interesting experiment

 ## Step 1: Configuring the lab computer

 ### Ubuntu

-The SSD was wiped and the latest version of Ubuntu, 20.04 LTS, was installed on it.
-20.04 was used as that is the latest version supported by the national instrument drivers.
+[Ubuntu 20.04 LTS](https://releases.ubuntu.com/20.04/) was installed on the lab desktop.
+20.04 was used as it is the latest version supported by the National Instrument drivers.
 I used [balenaEtcher](https://www.balena.io/etcher/) to create the installation media.

-### Miniconda
+### MinicondaUbuntu 20.04 LTS

 First, miniconda was installed by downloading the latest release:
 ```